Niclas Malmberg: Biography

 Since 2016, Malmberg has been chairman of the Green Party in Uppsala County.

 Malmberg has also worked as an editor and writer, including writing a textbook on the climate issue aimed at children and young people, the "Little Climate Book", and the music story "Operation save the park".
+In 2020 he began creating special palace events at Salsta.

+In 2023 Malmberg was elected Chairperson of the Swedish Republican Association.

 Intimidation letter received from the Chinese Embassy

 On August 19, 2020, Malmberg revealed a threatening letter sent to him by the Chinese Embassy in Sweden.
 The letter requested that he should not speak for Falun Gong, threatened his reputation and demanded a meeting with him.